game-ci/documentation/docs/cloud-runner/02-game-ci-vs-cloud-runner.md

-# Introduction

-## Concept - What does cloud runner do

-**Cloud Runner enables you to send your project to a "Cloud Provider" such as AWS or GCP.
-Using native cloud services (such as AWS Fargate) or Kubernetes.**
-The benefits include:
-1. Larger options and more control over disk size, memory and CPU.
-You can build projects of almost any size.
-2. Scale up to much larger numbers of builds easily and fully on demand.
-3. Run custom jobs and extend the system for any workload.

-Primarily Cloud Runner is useful for game development because it supports large projects.
-Cloud Runner has first class support for the Unity game engine.

-However, you could easily extend the system to run other tools and workloads.
-Cloud Runner can even use your projects to run workloads.

 ## When to use cloud runner or plain game-ci?

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.